Riley-Py/UWaterloo-Work/U11 - Making Decisions/Phases of Making a Decision.md

-- *Phases* is used, as there may not be a set order of the tasks
+- *Phases* is used, as there may or may not be a set order of the tasks

 ### Setting Goals
 - The decision maker takes stock of his or her plans for the future, his or her principles, and his or her priorities
 - "What am I trying to accomplish?" is the answer to the question that they are trying to develop
 ### Gathering Information
-- Consider various options in the short/long-term, how t
+- Consider various options in the short/long-term, who/how do the options affect
+- "Does each option open or close off other options?" is the question trying to be answered
+- Decision also gather possible criteria